 These events reinforce that crises can hit any group at any time, and every organization needs to be prepared with a crisis management plan.

 But where to start?
-Here are five key points to keep in mind when putting together a crisis communications plan.
+Here are five key elements of a crisis management plan to keep in mind when putting your plan together.

 One of the first questions we ask a company when counseling on a crisis communications plan is to review all current policies, operations and emergency plans.
 While this may sound like a lot for background information, there’s a critically important reason – all these plans and policies have to work together!
 For example, you can’t have one notification process in the operational plan and a different one in the communications plan.
 This causes confusion and can lead to slip-ups during a crisis situation.